yu6ix/yu6ix/README.md

 - 👋 Hi, I’m @yu6ix
 - 👀 I’m interested in Computers and Malware
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning nothing

 <!---
 yu6ix/yu6ix is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.